Temporal-Logic-Based Reward Shaping for Continuing Reinforcement Learning Tasks: Introduction

 \section{Introduction}

 Reinforcement learning (RL) is a popular method for autonomous agents to learn optimal behavior through repeated interactions with the environment.
 Most RL algorithms aim to optimize the total \emph{discounted reward} received by the learner.
 However, in cases involving infinite-horizon or \emph{continuing tasks}, a discount factor can often lead to undesirable behaviors since the agent sacrifices long-term benefits for short-term gains ~\citep{mahadevan1996average}.
 Hence, the natural quantity to optimize for many continuing tasks is the \emph{average reward}.
+However, reinforcement learning with an average reward objective has received very little attention in the literature despite its importance in artificial intelligence~\cite{wan2020learning}.

 Many robotics applications for RL have delayed or sparse rewards, slowing down learning significantly due to long stretches of possibly uninformative exploration~\citep{mahadevan1996average}. \emph{Reward shaping} \citep{225046,mataric1994reward} is a common way to inject domain knowledge to guide exploration, but requires care so as not to change the underlying RL problem. \cite{randlov98bicycle} added an intuitive signal to the reward of an agent learning to ride a bicycle, but had the unintended effect of causing the agent to ride in circles.
 Ng et al.~(\citeyear{ng1999policy}) considered additional rewards that are expressed as the difference of a \emph{potential function} between the agent's current state and its next state and showed that this so-called \emph{potential-based reward shaping} (PBRS) does not affect the optimal policy.
 Wiewiora et al.~(\citeyear{wiewiora2003principled}) further extended PBRS to include shaping functions of actions as well as states and Devlin \& Kudenko~(\citeyear{devlin2012dynamic}) allow time-varying shaping functions.
 To the best of our knowledge, all of the work in reward shaping concentrates on the discounted-reward setting, and often for Q-learning in particular.
+However, the reinforcement learning problem under discounted reward objectives is fundamentally incompatible with continuing learning tasks~\cite{naik2019discounted} and requires a major modification to handle average reward objectives.
 In this paper, we develop a reward shaping framework for \emph{average-reward} RL.